Dear SaaStr: I’m an Early Employee and Have a Chance to Sell Some of My Startup Shares. Should I?

 - How much are you OK risking?

-- Maybe sell 20% now.
+- In general, maybe sell 20% now.
 You can give up some future gains to lock in some actually liquidity today.

 - Taxes are important, and confusing.
 Paying a ton of taxes now to hold for the future can be awfully risky, especially if the taxes are very high.
 Don’t put your financial health in jeopardy to pay a ton of taxes now in hopes of selling for a higher price later.

 - What if the stock price falls 50%?
 Are you OK with that?
 If so, maybe hold the rest.
 If not, maybe sell off over the next 2 years (see the next point).